 Annual Returns/Final Return, Extension of Time to File, Filing Threshold

 - Annual Returns are due the last day of the 4th month after tax year end with payment of final liability.
 Taxpayers (other than Insurance Companies or Financial Institutions) are not required to file or pay if apportioned gross receipts are less than $350,000.

 - Filing threshold is annualized for tax year less than 12 months.

 - Extension of time to file can be granted by the Department for with a timely application and payment of tax due.
 An extension of time to file is not an extension of time to pay.

 If federal extension is accepted, the Department will grant an automatic extension to the last day of the 8th month following the return due date.
-The taxpayer will need to provide the Department with a copy of the federal extension request and pay tax liability in full by the due date to avoid penalty & interest.
+The taxpayer will need to file Form 4, Instructions for Application for Extension of Time to File Michigan Tax Returns, include a copy of the federal extension request and pay tax liability in full by the due date to avoid penalty & interest.

 Computation of Tax for First Taxable Year Less Than 12 Months